 The Commercial Truck Driving Class A certificate program provides basic training in the principles and skills of commercial truck operations.
 Safe operating practices are integrated into the development of driving skills on the road.
-Each student must demonstrate proficiency in required behind-thewheel (BTW) skills such as operating a commercial vehicle safely on public roads through a variety of maneuvers.
+Each student must demonstrate proficiency in required behind-thewheel (BTW) skills such as operating a commerical vehicle safely on public roads through a variety of maneuvers.
 At the completion of the program, the student is administered the Georgia CDL Skills Exam.

 COURSE NO. OCCUPATIONAL COURSES CREDITS

 CTDL 1010 Fundamentals of Commercial Driving 3

+Select one of the following:

 CTDL 1021 Combination Vehicle Basic

 Operation and Range Work 3

+CTDL 1022 Commercial Driving Training Internshi I 3

 Select one of the following courses:

-CTDL 1030 Combination Vehicle Advanced Operations 4 CTDL 1040 Commercial Driving Internship 4
+CTDL 1030 Combination Vehicle Advanced Operations 3

+CTDL 1032 Commercial Driving Internship II 3

+CTDL 1035 Combination Vehicle Advanced Operations/ •

+Automatic Restrictions 3